qbicsoftware/research-data-management/docs/rawdata/raw_data_upload.md

 !!! success
     Congratulations you have uploaded your data!

-Finally, you can view summarized information for your uploaded dataset within the raw data view of the data manager.
+Finally, you can view summarized information for your uploaded dataset within the raw data view of the Data Manager.

 Should your files not appear check the error directory as outlined in the [failed upload section](#handle-failed-uploads)